LP2X0X/PROGRAMMING/Web Dev/5 - React/5.5 - Effect and Data Fetching/Questions/Why we must also pass function into dependency array.md

 ### 2. Why dependency is needed

 - If `onCloseMovie` ever **changes identity** (for example, parent component re-creates it with new state inside), your callback would still hold on to the _old_ function if you don’t include it in dependencies.
+- It is a prop so it can be changed.
 - By listing `[onCloseMovie]`, you tell React: